1991 Minnesota Twins season

+The 1991 Minnesota Twins season was the 31st season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 10th season at Hubert H. Humphrey Metrodome and the 91st overall in the American League.

-The 1991 Minnesota Twins of Major League Baseball (MLB) won the World Series, the second time the Twins had won the World Series since moving to Minnesota in 1961.
-During the 1991 regular season the Twins had an MLB-leading 15-game win streak, which remains a club record.
-On June 17, 1991, the streak came to an end at the hands of the Baltimore Orioles but not before the Twins moved from fifth place to first, a lead they would not relinquish until winning baseball's championship.
-The Twins' winning streak of 1991 falls just seven games short of the all-time American League (AL) record of 22 consecutive regular season wins set by the Cleveland Indians in 2017.
+They won the World Series, the second time the Twins had won the World Series since moving to Minnesota in 1961.
+At the beginning of June in the 1991 regular season, the Twins had an MLB-leading 15-game win streak, which remains a club record.
+On June 17, 1991, the streak came to an end at the hands of the Baltimore Orioles (as seen in the movie A Few Good Men) but not before the Twins moved from fifth place to first, a lead they would not relinquish while finishing 95–67, first in the AL West.
+The Twins' winning streak of 1991 falls seven games short of the all-time American League record of 22 consecutive regular season wins set by the Cleveland Indians in 2017.

-The Twins finished 95-67, first in the AL West, which represented a turnaround from 1990, when the team finished last in the division with a 74-88 record.
+The Twins' division title was an unprecedented turnaround.
+In 1990, the team finished last in the division with a 74–88 record.
 They were the first team to go from a last-place finish to a World Series championship.
-They and the Atlanta Braves were the first teams to go from last place to a pennant.
+They and the Atlanta Braves of the same season were the first teams to go from last place to a pennant.
 The Twins defeated the Braves in seven games in a Series which has been considered one of the best to have ever been played.

 There was a considerable reshaping of the team in January and February, beginning when third baseman Gary Gaetti left as a free agent on January 25 and signed with the California Angels.
 Less than 12 hours after Gaetti's departure, the Twins signed free agent Mike Pagliarulo from the New York Yankees as a new third baseman.
 Two more key free agent signings followed with designated hitter Chili Davis on January 30 and St. Paul native Jack Morris on February 5.
 The July 1989 blockbuster trade that sent 1988 AL Cy Young Award winner Frank Viola to the New York Mets in exchange for relief pitchers Rick Aguilera and David West and starter Kevin Tapani proved to be pivotal to the 1991 season.
 There were only seven players still on the roster from the 1987 World Championship team, none of them pitchers: Randy Bush, Greg Gagne, Dan Gladden, Kent Hrbek, Gene Larkin, Al Newman, and future Hall of Famer Kirby Puckett.
 Into this framework, young stars were blended successfully, including Scott Leius to platoon with Pagliarulo at third, Shane Mack in right field, Scott Erickson, a 20-game winner with a 12-game winning streak, and A.L.
 Rookie of the Year second baseman Chuck Knoblauch.

 2,293,842 fans attended Twins games, the eighth highest total in the American League.

+The Twins' World Series-winning 1991 season remains the last time a Minnesota-based "Big Four" sports team has either won or played in their respective league's championship game.